 Campus FM Radio Station – “wqcs”

-IRSC has an educationally and culturally-oriented FM Radio Station located on campus, "WQCS.IRB and it can be heard at 88.9 on your FM dial, WQCS-HD2, WQCS HD-3, and streaming at WQCS.org.
+IRSC has an educationally and culturally-oriented FM Radio Station located on campus, and it can be heard at 88.9 on your FM dial, WQCS-HD2, WQCS-HD3, and streaming at WQCS.org.
 The station operates 24 hours a day with a format of news and information and classical music.
 The station is affiliated with National Public Radio.

 Food Service